Certificate IV in Mental Health

 - Online delivery, which means you do not have to quit your job to get started.

-The overall expected duration of this course is 6-8 months plus 80 hours of work placement completed; all materials are online with trainer support available.
+The overall expected duration of this course is 6-8 months plus 80 hours of work placement; all materials and classes are delivered online, with trainer-arranged Zoom support sessions available.

 Student’s pathway may include but not necessarily include;